Letter / 2023

 About

-From 1881 to 1934, Chinese migrants entering New Zealand were subject to a 'poll tax,' which started at £10 and in 1896 increased to £100 ($20,000 today).
-Only one Chinese passenger was allowed for every 10 tons of cargo, and the Chinese were the only ethnic group subject to such entry fees into the country.
+From 1881 to 1934, Chinese migrants entering New Zealand were subject to a “poll tax,” an entry fee that started at £10 and in 1896 increased to £100 ($20,000 today).
+Only one Chinese passenger was allowed for every 10 tons of cargo, and the Chinese were the only ethnic group subject to such fees at the time.

-In 2001, the then Prime Minister of New Zealand Helen Clark issued an apology to those affected by the poll tax — but in English and Mandarin, languages those affected by the poll tax did not speak as they were mostly Cantonese migrants.
+In 2001, the then Prime Minister of New Zealand Helen Clark issued an apology to those affected by the poll tax in both English and Mandarin — but those affected by the poll tax were mostly Cantonese, who did not consider either language as their native tongue.
 It wasn't until 2023 that a Cantonese version of the apology was finally redelivered by an official translator.